ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 >
 > ⚠️ Do not create/drop/modify the Altibase replication objects created by aku.

-#### How to configure Altibase Replication Tables
+#### How to configure Altibase Replication Targets

-Users can specify the tables to be managed in replication in the aku configuration file.
-To specify replication tables, users need to add table information to the replication property section in the format [user name].[table name].
-The maximum length for the user name and table name is 128 bytes.
+Users can specify **tables** or **partitions** to be managed by the Altibase replication objects created by aku in the aku configuration file.
+To specify a replication target, add the target information in the format `[user name].[table name]` or `[user name].[table name]
+PARTITION [partition name]` to the replication property section.
+The maximum length for the user name, table name, and partition name is 128 bytes.

-Each replication table is separated by a comma, and more than one replication table can be written on a single line.
+Each replication target information is separated by commas, and one or more replication target information can be written on a single line.

 Here's an example of configuring tables *T1* to *T9* to be split and managed across three replications.
+For table *T2*, only partition *P1* is set as the replication target.

 ```bash
 #=================================================================